Subscribe to Our Newsletter

 BY Team Loanstreet

 Car loans are one of the most prevalent types of loans undertaken by Malaysians.
-After paying the interest for several years, some people might make early settlement to repay car loans in full.
-The motivation behind making early settlement largely boils down to one reason - avoiding the interest charges in the later period.
+After paying the interest for several years, some people might make early repayments to repay car loans in full.
+The motivation behind making early repayments largely boils down to one reason - avoiding the interest charges in the later period.

 What's covered in this article?